Hurricanes freshman Walker exits with injury

-CORAL GABLES, Fla. -- Highly touted Miami Hurricanes freshman guard Lonnie Walker IV has limped off the court in the first half of their game against Florida A&M with an apparent left leg injury.
+CORAL GABLES, Fla. -- Highly touted Miami Hurricanes freshman guard Lonnie Walker IV limped off the court in the first half of their game against Florida A&M because of an apparent left leg injury.

 Walker tore the meniscus in his right knee in July and required surgery.